jean-luc1203/voltronic-rs232-addon/smart-voltronic/README.md

 If cards are not installed:

-Smart Voltronic automatically switches to a **native Home Assistant dashboard**.
+Smart Voltronic automatically switches to a **100% native Home Assistant dashboard**.

-This ensures:
+This guarantees:

-* Dashboard always works
+* Always working dashboard
-* No broken UI
+* No broken resources
-* No missing resources
+* No Lovelace errors
-* No manual fixes required
+* No manual user work

-Visual rendering is simpler but fully functional.
+Display is simply less visual.

 Leave: